 My name is Emmanuel Adebayo, I bagged a first degree honors in Human Anatomy in 2008 and proceeded to obtain a Masters in Public Health in 2012.
 In 2013, I started my doctoral program at the Institute of Child Health, University of Ibadan, Nigeria and was awarded Doctor of Philosophy in in Child and Adolescent Health in 2017.

 I have worked with adolescents and young persons for over ten years as a mentor, project manager, researcher and teacher.
-Currently, I teach child and adolescent health and development at the Child and family studies unit of the department of Home science and management at the Federal University of Agriculture, Abeokuta, Nigeria.
+Currently, I teach and research in adolescent health and development at institute of Child Health, College of Medicine, University of Ibadan.
 I am a Co-founder for TeenNetworkinc, an organization that seeks to empower adolescents with life skills.
 I am also the CEO of ResearchAid an organization that seeks to improve research skills in Nigeria.
 I have always been passionate about harnessing and developing skills in young people.
 I believe that there is no other job that provides opportunity to relate with and impact the lives of young people as teaching.
 I have always participated training seminars and workshops long before I became a lecturer.
 Between 2008 and 2013, I was a major facilitator for Teenagers’ Outreach Ministries, a faith based organization that trains faith based teenage workers.

 In 2016, a report showed that more girls are finishing school and proceeding to college as compared to boys.
 In a recent paper (2018) I co-authored, we discussed that boys go through a lot of pressure within the society and they lack the necessary skills to challenge these pressures.
 Most boys are caught in the